Carlos Gamarra: Club career

 Born in Ypacarai, Gamarra began his club career playing for Cerro Porteño in his home country in 1991, and went on to win the Paraguayan national championship with Cerro in 1992.
 He moved to Independiente for the 1992–93 football season in Argentina, but stayed only briefly before moving back to Cerro Porteño.

 In 1995, Gamarra joined Internacional in Brazil, where his profile grew, eventually resulting in the naming of him as Paraguayan Footballer of the Year in 1997 by the Paraguayan newspaper Diario ABC Color (an achievement which Gamarra repeated in 1998).
 He moved to S.L.
 Benfica for the Portuguese 1997–1998 season, before returning to Brazil, this time with SC Corinthians, where he won Serie A Brazilian Championship in 1998.

 After finishing the 1999 Brazilian football season with Corinthians, he moved to the Spanish league, after the Brazilian club agreed with Atlético Madrid for 9 million USD in June 1999.
 Atlético were surprisingly relegated in 2000, and Gamarra briefly moved back to Brazil, this time joining Flamengo.
-In the 2001–02 season Gamarra returned to Europe and played on loan for AEK Athens in Greece.
-There he played in 24 league games and won the Greek Cup.
+On 24 July 2001 Gamarra returned to Europe and was loaned to the Greek side, AEK Athens for a fee of 200 million drachmas (€600,000) with a buy-out option.
+There established as a key player of the club and leader in their defense.
+Despite losing the Championship in a tie with Olympiacos, they won the Greek Cup.

-On the back of his World Cup performance in 2002, he joined Internazionale in Italy's Serie A for the 2002–03 season.
+On the back of his World Cup performance in 2002, he joined Inter Milan in Italy's Serie A for the 2002–03 season.
 In his first pre-season, he scored the winning goal in the Pirelli Cup final against Roma.
 Inter finished the season as runners-up in the league, with Gamarra making 14 appearances.
 His next season at the club was less successful, as Inter finished fourth in the league, and Gamarra made only 10 appearances.
 He remained at Inter for the 2004–2005 season, but after another season largely spent on the bench he joined the Brazilian side Palmeiras in July 2005.
 In 2007, Gamarra decided to return to Paraguay to end his football career and signed for Olimpia.
 Gamarra decided to retire after the 2007 season.